Close

-Fever at Night in Children – Tips to Manage It Throughout The Night
+Fever in Children at Night – Causes and Tips to Manage It

 A sick child or a toddler is always a cause of worry for parents, no matter what.
-If there are recurring episodes of fever at night in children, it could be scary for parents during the nighttime, as fever can range from mildly irritating to fatal in rare situations.
-Since a fever is a strong sign that your child is fighting an infection, understanding why the temperature spikes around evening time and what’s the right way to keep it under control is extremely important.
+If there are recurring episodes of fever at night in children, it could be especially unsettling for parents during the nighttime, as fever can range from mildly irritating to, in rare situations, potentially serious.
+Since a fever is a strong indication that your child is fighting an infection, understanding why the temperature spikes around evening time and what’s the right way to keep it under control is extremely important.
+Knowing how to respond effectively to a child’s fever at night can help ease both the child’s discomfort and the parent’s concerns.

 Why Do Kids Usually Get Fever at Night?